Tulip-Dev/tulip/doc/user/algorithm.rst

 Algorithm
 =========

-You will find in this menu algorithms using and influencing the graph structure.
+You will find in this group algorithms managing the graph structure.

 * Clustering:

-  These operations gives you the possibility to partition your graph and to regroup the elements by similarity, creating clusters.
+  These operations give you the ability to partition your graph and to group the elements by similarity, creating clusters.

 * Topological test:

-  It exists several specific graph topologies, some allowing certain properties or algorithms to be computed easier.
-The basic tests can be found in this sub-menu.
+  It exists several categories of graph topologies, most allowing certain properties or algorithms to be computed easier.
+The basic tests can be found in this sub group.

 * Topology update: